KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Last tested:** <VersionHl date="2020-11-18" />

 **Finding:**
-You can trigger overload on electrocuted bodies of water.
+You can trigger Overload on electrocuted bodies of water.

 **Evidence:**